 - talk about what happened and how he’s feeling

-- express how he’s feeling using writing, Social Story™, art or sport.
+- express how he’s feeling using writing, Social Stories™, art or sport.

-You could also talk about things your child shouldn’t do, such as shout at the other person, send angry emails or text messages, or post rude things on social networking sites.
+You could also talk about things your child shouldn’t do, like shout at the other person, send angry emails or text messages, or post rude things on social networking sites.

-As your child goes through puberty, you might want to talk to her about sexual relationships.
+As your child with autism spectrum disorder (ASD) goes through puberty, you might want to talk with her about sexual relationships.

 For example, you could explain that sexual relationships are a normal part of life, and teach your child not to use sex for popularity or to believe everything she hears from peers about their sexual experiences.